John-Anthony-L/gcp_cookie_delivery_agent/README.md

 USE_CALENDAR_MCP=true

 # Google Calendar ID for delivery scheduling
-# Use 'primary' for the main calendar or a specific calendar ID
+# For Argolis users with secondary accounts: Use 'primary' or specific calendar ID
+# This should correspond to your secondary Gmail account's calendar
 BUSINESS_CALENDAR_ID=primary

 # =============================================================================